An Introduction to Children's Ministry

 - The project should be publicly recognized at church when the children are present.
 This helps the children understand they are contributing something meaningful to the church.

 - The project should be planned so the children are directly involved.

 Chapter 6: Clubs

 Midweek clubs can be a great learning opportunity for children.
-Some congregations have begun clubs such as Boy Scouts or 4-H. These are beneficial, but a more Christian-oriented club may be more effective in bring biblical concepts to the children of non-Christians.
-One such club is Awana; another is Pioneer Club, mentioned below.
+Some congregations have clubs such as Boy Scouts or 4-H. These are beneficial, but a more Christian-oriented club may be more effective in bringing biblical concepts to the children of non-Christians.
+One such club is Awana; another is Pioneer Club.

 Children 3 years up through fifth grade can experience within a club a less formal environment than worship service.
 Before beginning a club, consider the following:

 - Will there be enough participation?
-In some cases, children and families are already committed to other clubs and activities, and do not need a church-sponsored club.
+In some cases, children and families are already committed to other clubs and activities, and do not desire a church-sponsored club.

 - Do families live close enough to come to a regular midweek activity?